akka/alpakka-kafka/docs/src/main/paradox/consumer.md

 ## Connecting Producer and Consumer

 For cases when you need to read messages from one topic, transform or enrich them, and then write to another topic you can use `Consumer.committableSource` and connect it to a `Producer.committableSink`.
-The `committableSink` will commit the offset back to the consumer when it has successfully published the message.
+The `committableSink` will commit the offset back to the consumer regularly.

 The `committableSink` accepts implementations `ProducerMessage.Envelope` (@scaladoc[API](akka.kafka.ProducerMessage$$Envelope)) that contain the offset to commit the consumption of the originating message (of type `ConsumerMessage.Committable` (@scaladoc[API](akka.kafka.ConsumerMessage$$Committable))).
 See @ref[Producing messages](producer.md#producing-messages) about different implementations of `Envelope` supported.